Jake-Moore/KamiCommon/README.md

 # KamiCommon

-- A common library for my (KamikazeJAM_YT) plugins.
+- A common library for my (KamikazeJAM) plugins.
 (This library should support all spigot versions, let me know if anything does not.)
--  Contact Info (Discord): KamikazeJAM_YT#3713
+-  Contact Info (Discord): KamikazeJAM (kamikazejam)

 &nbsp;